Golden Baseball Magazine

 • With many fans heading for the exits, Dean mows down the Tigers again.

 Diz decides to throw Greenberg nothing but fast balls.
 Hank swings hard and misses at the first one.
-Then he whacks the next one out of the park but well foul down the LF line.
+Then he whacks the next one out of the park but well foul down the left field line.
 After firing another high hard one that whiffs the Detroit slugger, Dean laughs.

-Owen bounds one to 2B to retire the side.
+Owen bounds one to second base to retire the side.

 8th inning